IBM/EEL-agentic-ai-bootcamp/docs/use-cases-for-labs/pro-code/bfsi/lab-guide.md

         !!! danger "Rotate your API Key after every Bootcamp!"

-            Since you shared the API Key with participants, it is a good to rotate the API key after the bootcamp.
+            Since you shared the API Key with participants, it must be rotated after the bootcamp.

     **Troubleshooting:**